 Trane Home Warranty pays for labor expenses under its Extended Warranty Plan.
 Trane doesn’t have a flat rate for its extended coverage, since the price may vary based on the Trane Comfort Specialist you choose to purchase your warranty from.

-How to Make a Claim with Trane Home Warranty
+How To Make a Claim with Trane Home Warranty

 To schedule service, you’ll be required to input your name and contact information and select up to three preferred appointment times online.
 Once you schedule the appointment, a Trane Comfort Specialist will contact you to discuss your needs.